ZahidGalea/windtools-mcp/README.md

   test_client.py
 .gitignore
 .python-version
-Dockerfile
 pyproject.toml
 ```

 ## License

 This MCP server is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+This means you are free to use, modify, and distribute the software,
+subject to the terms and conditions of the MIT License.